jhumelsine/jhumelsine.github.io/_posts/2024-08-30-test-benefits.md

 If we knew then what we know now, would we have proceeded with the current implementation?
 If the answer is __No__, then we may have identified a refactoring candidate.

 Sometimes the changes are more than just localized refactoring.
-We gain new insights about the customer’s domain, such as emerging  abstractions we had not realized previously.
+We gain new insights into the customer’s domain, such as emerging  abstractions we had not realized previously.
 Enhancements at this scale affect class design.
 Classes may be split.
 Classes may be merged.
 New classes may be created.
 Some existing classes may be removed.

 I consider this redesign rather than refactoring, or at least it is refactoring at a larger scale.